PieterPenninckx/rsynth/CONTRIBUTING.md

 [this issue](https://github.com/PieterPenninckx/rsynth/issues/74) if you want to help by reviewing code.

-## Writing blog posts

-If you write a plugin that uses `rsynth`, why not share your experience by writing a blog post?
-(Make sure you clearly indicate the date and the particular version you are trying.)

 ## Updating documentation

-Everybody loves good documentation, but it's a lot of work to write and maintain.
+Everybody loves good documentation.
 Contributing to the doc comments is a way to contribute that does not require that many skills, but which has a big impact.
 For practical aspects, see "Contributing code" below.

 ## Contributing code